blbadger/blbadger.github.io/logistic-map.md

 And with perfect precision, the orbit map would display only the points that are periodic at the start: an orbit map beginning at $r=0$ with a periodic point at $x_n=0$ would remain at $x_n=0$ throughout (until $r>4$).
 A map starting at $r=1$ would retain a period 1 attractor for the orbit map, and so on for period 4 or 8.

-What would happen if we began the orbit map in the aperiodic region $r > 3.56995...$?
+But what would happen if we began the orbit map in the aperiodic region $r > 3.56995...$, assuming we had the ability to perfom infinite precision arithmetic?
 If one were able to calculate with perfect precision, what would the orbit map look like?
+Clearly a substantial change would occur in the periodic windows in the aperiodic region, because these periodic windows are stable orbits that coexist with many unstable ones.
+With perfect precision, iterations in any of these unstable orbits would remain in that orbit rather than head to a stable point.

+For example, earlier in this page it was found that the (stable) period three region at $r=3.83$ also exhibited a period 4 trajectory that contains $x_n = 0.2991621...$.
+This means that if one were to begin iterating at this point with perfect precision, the orbit map would exhibit a period 4 region for $r=3.83$ instead.
+From Sharkovskii's total order above, this is also true for any other integer in this period three region: given any desired period, we can find a point such that $r=3.83$ exhibits a period of that value there.

-From Li and Yorke's finding of uncountably many unstable aperiodic orbits for period 3 (or 6 or 12 or 5...), it follows that most trajectories in the aperiodic region are unstable but aperiodic.
-With perfect precision,instability is irrelevant and therefore most trajectories through these regions would remain aperiodic.
-Thus for most (nearly all) starting points, there would be no period $3$ or $5$ or any other periodic windows.
+This is not all: from Sharkovskii's as well as Li and Yorke's work, it is shown that there are uncountably many unstable aperiodic orbits for period 3 (or 6 or 12 or 5...), it follows that nearly all trajectories in the aperiodic region are unstable but aperiodic.
+With perfect precision, instability is irrelevant and therefore most trajectories through these regions would remain aperiodic.
+Thus if one were to pick a value ($x_0 \in \Bbb R$ and in the domain of the logistic map) at random for the period three region $r=3.83$ (or any aperiodic region $r> 3.565995...$), it is almost certain to exist on an aperiodic but unstable trajectory such that the periodic windows we see with the orbit map would no longer be visible.